 Allegheny Trio Joined by Jennifer Hope Wills for SU Concert

-SALISBURY, MD---The Allegheny Trio presents its annual Salisbury University fall concert “A Mirage” 7:30 p.m.
-Wednesday, September 20, in the Great Hall of Holloway Hall.
+SALISBURY, MD--- The Allegheny Trio presents its annual Salisbury University fall concert, “Love and Frenzy” 7:30 p.m.
+Wednesday, September 14, in the Great Hall of Holloway Hall.

-Comprised of cellist Jeffrey Schoyen, violinist Sachiho Murasugi and pianist Ernest Barretta, the trio is named for the Allegheny River, which flows through the Pittsburgh area where the musicians originally played together.
+Comprised of cellist Jeffrey Schoyen, violinist Sachiho Murasugi and pianist Ernest Barretta, the ensemble is named for the Allegheny River, which flows through the Pittsburgh area where the musicians originally played together.
+They reunited as a trio upon moving to the Eastern Shore.

 Conductor and music director of the Salisbury Symphony Orchestra (SSO) and the Salisbury Youth Orchestra, Schoyen teaches cello and bass at SU.
 He has given concerts throughout the United States, Germany, Mexico, Spain and Ecuador, and received a Frank Huntington Beebe Grant to study in London with William Pleeth.
 He is also a Tanglewood Gustav Golden Award recipient.
 Schoyen honed his cello skills at the New England Conservatory of Music and Carnegie Mellon University, before earning his D.M.A. at the State University of New York at Stony Brook.